 Copyright and Ownership

 Ilmington School has an active and ambitious Online Safety Committee.

-Ilmington participates in national E-Safety campaigns and events and promotes safety on the internet as a regular feature of our daily life in school.
+Ilmington participates in national Online Safety campaigns and events and promotes safety on the internet as a regular feature of our daily life in school.

 Safer Internet Day is a global campaign which promotes the safe use of the internet for all children.
 Ilmington participate in this every year.
 Click here to find out more.

 We can only be successful in keeping children safe online if we work with parents to ensure the Online Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.

 It is also essential to be realistic – banning the internet or technology will not work and it often makes a child less likely to report a problem.
 Education around safe use is essential.

 CEOP is an organisation run by the NCA (National Crime Agency), and is therefore government run.
 They are tasked with keeping children (and adults) safe while online.
 As well as offering many resources to educate children in this area, they are also somewhere where safety concerns can be raised if required.

 CEOP helps any child or young person under the age of 18 who is being pressured, forced or tricked into taking part in sexual activity of any kind.
 This can be something that has taken place either online or in ‘the real world’, or both.
 The CEOP Safety Centre has clear information and advice on what can be reported to CEOP, the reporting process and what will happen if you do decide to make a report.
 You can visit the CEOP Safety Centre and make a report directly to CEOP by clicking the Click CEOP button.
 If you are experiencing online bullying or something else online has worried you please speak to an adult you trust, or you can talk to Childline at any time on 0800 1111 or at www.childline.org.uk.